Gathering your friends and family for a game of bowling is always a fun time.

 These regulations cover a wide range of safety measures to protect both the players and the staff.

-Additionally, the bowling balls and equipment must be inspected regularly to ensure they are in proper working order.
+The bowling balls and equipment must be inspected regularly to ensure they are in proper working order.

 Another important safety regulation in bowling alleys is the restriction on the number of people allowed to bowl in one lane.